FStarLang/karamel/DESIGN.md

     expressions that are not C expressions into statements and/or assignments;
 - inlines all functions that are determined to be in the `StackInline` effect, using a conservative syntactic criterion (see `Inlining.ml`);
-- performs part of the "round of transformations" again.
+- performs part of the "round of transformations" again (‡).

 At this stage, the (unverified) invariant is that the any program fits the definition of Low\* and can be trivially translated to C\*; KreMLin then: